verfio/fortio-operator/README.md

 To analyze results provided by various tests, as part of single TestRun, or as separated tests, it could be very useful to visualize them.
 We can use the Server resource to make it possible.

 ## Server
-Run this command to instruct the fortio-operator to spin up the server:
+Apply [this YAML][fortio-server] to instruct the fortio-operator to spin up the server and expose it via LoadBalancer Kubernetes Service type:
 ```sh
 $ kubectl apply -f https://raw.githubusercontent.com/verfio/fortio-operator/master/deploy/crds/fortio_v1alpha1_server_cr.yaml
 server.fortio.verf.io "fortio-server" created